 I arrived in England in 1973 to do a one-year course at Birmingham University.
 I'm still here and still married to the man who made me miss the boat home.
 I taught Humanities in Leicestershire High Schools before escaping to run a study support programme and then set up a Surestart Children's Centre in Leicester.

 I'm a member of Leicester Writers' Club and of the Historical Novels Society.
+The banner above shows award-winners at the Leicester Writers' Club annual dinner 2014.

 My first novel is called Modern Knights Don't Wear Armour.
 It is set in Birmingham in the early 1970's and is, as yet, unpublished.
+It won a place in the East Midland Free Read Scheme 2007/08.

 Some of my poetry has appeared in anthologies and magazines.